The Great Climate Debate of 2025

 At the end of each day, the two sides have 15 minutes to summarize their position, taking into account the arguments they have heard from the other side.

-After all eight weeks, there is a final day, in which each side has 45 minutes to present its case relative to everything discussed so far, and then 2–4 hours of questions by the panel.
+A week later, there is a final day, in which each side has 45 minutes to present its case relative to everything discussed so far, and then 2–4 hours of questions by the panel.

 Synthesis

-To what degree have humans already influenced the global climate?
+1. To what degree have humans already influenced the global climate?

 Press coverage

-Select journalists would be invited based on their ability to be neutral, attend all sessions, maintain secrecy, and their degree of statistical literacy.
+Select journalists would be invited by the magazines, based on their ability to be neutral, attend all sessions, maintain secrecy, and their degree of statistical literacy.
 We may need to hire an outside group to choose these journalists, or I can do it with the moderator.
 The journalists may be paid by their employers or we may pay them if they are independent.
 Journalists must declare their previous biases, any biases by their employers, and commit to covering both sides fairly.

 There will be some kind of press event after the final session.
 It could be an open Q&A with the panel members and the chair.